Georgina Lawton

-A former Guardian Weekend columnist, she regularly contributes to the paper and to a number of other publications.
+Lawton had a column in the Guardian Weekend and presented the podcast The Secrets in Us, which won bronze at the 2021 British Podcast Awards and gold at the NY Radio Awards.

-Birth and Childhood
+Birth and childhood

-Her parents, who met in London while working at a Charing Cross hotel, married in 1990.
-Georgina was born shortly afterwards in 1992.
+Lawton's Irish mother and English father met in London while working at a Charing Cross hotel and married in 1990.
+Lawton was born shortly afterwards in Shepherd's Bush in 1992.
 A midwife explained the child's dark skin as a "throwback gene" to Spanish Armada sailors shipwrecked off Ireland in the late 1500s, resulting in a darkening of bloodlines on the west coast of Ireland, notably in County Clare, where her mother was from.

 Raised as a dark child of white parents led to insecurities from not meeting European beauty standards as a teen growing up in Sutton and Carshalton, suburbs of London.
 The refusal to address questions about her race and denial of her mixed-race identity ultimately led to her taking a DNA test after her father's death in 2015.
 It confirmed that he was not her biological father, and the secret her mother had kept of a brief liaison was no longer sustainable.
 The revelations led to her living in communities of colour in a search for identity.
-Quoted in the New York Times, she said: “Ideas from our parents about who we are form the backbone of our identities, the bedrock to personal truths that we can recite and remember like prayers from church or poems from school.”
+Lawton has said she relates to the terms Black British or Black British and Irish.

+Lawton graduated with a Bachelor of Arts (BA) in English literature from the University of Warwick in 2014.

 Identity quest

 The disconnect Lawton felt increased as she grew older, leading to Black communities in Nicaragua's Corn Islands, Cuba, Dominicana and Brooklyn where she travelled.
 It was while in the Corn Islands that Lawton confronted her mother back in the UK by phone with the results of her third DNA test, showing her to be 43% Nigerian, resulting in a flat refusal by her mother to acknowledge the taboo topic of her birth.

-Currently a podcaster, Lawton previously wrote for The Guardian newspaper where she was a columnist, and also for Refinery29, VICE News, The Times, Marie Claire, Stylist, Bustle, Time Out London and others.
-She now lives in London, writing about travel, living, identity, and culture.
+Currently a podcaster, Lawton previously wrote for The Guardian, where she was a columnist, and also for Refinery29, VICE News, The Times, Marie Claire, Stylist, Bustle, Time Out London and others.
+She lives in London, writing about travel, living, identity, and culture.